nhatanh-zen8/presentation/generics/generics.md

 - The first two are also classified as *universal polymosphism*, while the last two are *ad-hoc polymorphism*
 - Many popular languages have all 4 forms of polymorphism to varying extents, inducing interactions between them.
-  As parametric polymorphism (generics) is the main focus of this blog post, we'll primarily explore the generics/overloading interactions in *type bounds* and generics/inheritance interactions in *variant*
+  As parametric polymorphism (generics) is the main focus of this blog post, we'll primarily explore the generics/overloading interactions in *type bounds* and generics/inheritance interactions in *variance*

 # Generics
 - Let's consider a motivating example using Golang, a major backend language in extensive use at zen8labs.
 Golang itself has very recently